ThembaMtshelwane/ThembaMtshelwane/README.md

 - 👋 Hi, I’m @ThembaMM3
 - 🌱 I’m interested in improving my programming skills.
 Currently working on web dev, specifically starting with frontend and working up to full-stack.
-- :books: I’m currently in my 4th year studying Information Engineering at uni.
+- 🎓 I’m an Information Engineering graduate from Wits.
 -  :earth_africa: I am open to collaborating, learning and gaining experiences.
 - 📫 You can email me at thembamm3@gmail.com.